Holic75/Baldurs-gate-dnd-3.5/README.md

 ### KENSAI
 Advantages:
 – Gains +1 bonus to AC for every 2 points of Wisdom above 10.
-– +1 to hit and damage rolls every 4 levels.
-– -1 bonus to Speed Factor every 4 levels.
 –  Signature Weapon Category: At level 1 Kensai chooses one weapon category which becomes his Signature Weapon Category.
-At level 1 Kensai gets for free Weapon Focus with this category, at level 4 - Weapon Specialization, at level 8 - Improved Weapon Focus, at level 12 - Improved Weapon Specialization.
+At level 1 Kensai gets for free Weapon Focus with this category, at level 4 - Weapon Specialization, at level 8 - Improved Weapon Focus, at level 12 - Improved Weapon Specialization, at level 16 - Weapon Mastery, at level 21 - Epic Weapon Focus, at level 24 - Epic Weapon Specialization.
+– +1 to hit and damage rolls with Signature weapon category every 4 levels (starting from level 4).
 – May use the Kai ability once per day.
 Gains one use at level 1 then at level 5 and an additional use every 5 levels thereafter.
 ```
 KAI: All successful attacks within the next 10 seconds deal maximum damage.
 ```
+– Gets one bonus feat at levels 25 and 30.

 Disadvantages:
 – May only wear light armor.
-– May not use missile weapons.
 – May not use shields.
 – Does not get bonus feats like trueclass fighters do.
 – May only put one star in any weapon category she can use.